corbrown/atomic_secops/README.md

 This project emerged from the need to bridge **threat simulation** with **real-world detection**.
 By leveraging Atomic Red Team for execution and Google SecOps for detection, **SOC analysts and blue teams** can improve their detection engineering workflows.

-Disclaimer: This project is in it's infancy and the viability of the detection logic largely depends on the log sources ingested and the parsing of those log sources; while the rules may validate, changes in UDM field names and logic may be required to fit your environment.
+Disclaimer: This project is in its early stages.
+The effectiveness of detection logic heavily relies on the specific log sources ingested and how those logs are parsed.
+While the rules provided may validate successfully, modifications to UDM field names and logic may still be necessary to align with your specific environment.
+Additionally, these rules should be treated as baseline detections intended for testing pipelines and workflows, and should not be considered comprehensive or sufficient for full enterprise coverage.

 ## Credit